aptos-foundation/AIPs/aips/aip-12-Tokens as Objects.md

 - Every token has a common set of state, which can be represented by a `Token` resource within the resource group: `ObjectGroup`.
 - Tokens can have actions performed on them independent of the creator, objects can directly emit events.
 - Easier composability and extensibility, specifically token behavior and attributes should not be limited by the standard but by the imagination of their creator, the framework for creating objects allows for this.
 - Objects make it easier to define properties like soul bound tokens and ensuring burning can happen.
-Soul bound tokens need not have an `OwnerRef` and instead can have an additional resource `SoulBound` that specifies the entity that owns it.
-A globally defined token can easily be burned or marked as having violated royalties.
+Soul bound tokens simply disable transferring.
+Similarly, a globally defined token can easily be burned or marked as having violated royalties.

 ## Rationale